-To Ride Far in a self-supported, ultra-distance bikepacking race requires, among other things, cycling speed to be optimized.
-This section explains what aspects of your bike, equipment, and the way you ride affect cycling speed to what degree and how these aspects can be optimized.
+To be successful in self-supported, ultra-distance bikepacking races requires, among other things, cycling speed to be optimized.
+In this section, I investigate what aspects of your bike, equipment, and the way you ride affect cycling speed to what degree and how these aspects can be optimized.

 Most people, including almost all avid cyclists, believe that a bicycle’s performance is mainly defined by its weight.
 Other factors that determine how pedaling power translates into cycling speed are generally ignored or not well understood, despite such factors often having a far larger effect on a cyclist’s speed than the bike’s weight.
 These factors include rolling resistance caused by the tires, inefficiencies in the drivetrain, and the air resistance of the cyclist as well as that of the bike.

 The degree of progress or success in self-supported, ultra-distance bikepacking races in which the clock never stops is most easily measured by the distance ridden each day.
 The same distance can covered by different riders in many different ways, so it is informative to breakdown each day’s performance into three separate measures:

 - Average speed when moving – which is the topic of the current section